lexpaval/LxMultiTool/README.md

 After that, you should be able to build, debug, edit and so on.

+### Porting

+With the introduction of DevicePackages, now you can port any version to your own device.
+So far, the following can be changed via DevicePackage:
+ - Bootloader unlock/lock command.
+ - XDA Thread link.
+ - Updates download folder link.

 ### Todos

+ - Extend the DevicePackage functionality to support more devices
  - Properly handle fastboot and adb output text for more user friendliness
  - Add more Code Comments
  - Add messages when you want to save files with a name that already exists